mpnally/Terrifically-Simple-JSON/README.md

 Strings can be viewed the same way.
 Any datatype can be viewed as being a set of pre-existing entities with a language for writing references to them [and perhaps some rules for operators that can be performed on them, but JSON does not have operators].
 JSON has built-in support for the reference languages for numbers, booleans and strings.
-Lacking a built-in reference language for other datatypes like URLs and Dates, we're forced to state explicitly which language we're using.
+Lacking a built-in reference language for other datatypes like URLs and dates, we're forced to state explicitly which language we're using.
 [RDF/JSON](https://www.w3.org/TR/rdf-json/) uses a version of this idea.